rabbitmq/rabbitmq-website/site/mqtt.md

 (non-persistent).
 Naturally, for durable (QoS1) publishes, persistent messages will be used internally.

-**RabbitMQ doesn't support two-step acknowledgements, and so there is no support for QoS2 subscriptions.**
-However, MQTT 3.1 supports QoS downgrade and RabbitMQ automatically downgrades QoS2 publishes and subscribes to QoS1.
-All messages published as QoS2 will be sent to subscribers as QoS1.
-All subscriptions with QoS2 will be downgraded to QoS1 during SUBSCRIBE request (SUBACK responses will contain downgraded QoS).

 Queues created for MQTT subscribers will have names starting with `mqtt-subscription-`, one per subscription QoS level.
 The queues will have [queue TTL](/ttl.html) depending on MQTT plugin configuration, 24 hours by default.

+**RabbitMQ does not support QoS2 subscriptions**.
+RabbitMQ automatically downgrades QoS 2 publishes and subscribes to QoS
+1. Messages published as QoS 2 will be sent to subscribers as QoS 1.
+Subscriptions with QoS 2 will be downgraded to QoS1 during SUBSCRIBE request (SUBACK responses will contain the actually provided QoS level).

 ## <a id="config"/> Plugin Configuration